 Pure Black Velvet Float

 The inspiration for this drink is the “Black Velvet,” traditionally made by mixing equal parts stout and Champagne.
 Legend says it was invented in 1861 at The Brooks Club in London to mimic the black armband worn by mourners following the death of Prince Albert, consort of Queen Victoria.
-It became popular with English settlers in western Canada and the northwest American territories, especially in the Seattle region -- where I worked in the original Starbuck’s while in school and where I met my La Colombe business partner.
+It became popular with English settlers in western Canada and the northwest American territories, especially in the Seattle region.

-For each float, pour 1 part cold Pure Black to 2 parts cold Guinness into a chilled jumbo-sized glass.
+It’s this simple: For each float, pour one part cold Pure Black to two parts cold Guinness into a chilled jumbo-sized glass.
 Then add a big scoop of dark chocolate gelato.
 Swirl and drink.